ReproNim/reproman/CONTRIBUTING.md

 pytest
 ```

-then to later deactivate the virtualenv just simply enter
+then to later deactivate the venv just simply enter

 ```sh
 deactivate